What are Deductions under VAT in KSA?

 Where a business follows the accrual method accounting, Input VAT can be deducted in the tax period when the supply is invoiced.
 In case the business uses cash method of accounting, then the input VAT can only be deducted in the tax period when the invoice is actually paid.

-Deductions of Input tax on capital assets:
+Deductions of Input tax on capital assets in Saudi Arabia:

 Where the assets are bought after the registration and the full amount is paid up-front, the full amount of input tax can be deducted immediately subject to the condition that the intended use of the capital asset is nil rated or standard rated.
 Where the price is paid in installments, VAT is accounted for as and when the payment is made.
 Where capital assets have already been bought before registration and tax paid on it, the input tax paid can be deducted only after registration.